ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Type:
 : Enumeration

-Default: for Listeners and Rendezvous Connections: Stable; for other Connections: Temporary
+Default: For Listeners and Rendezvous Connections: Stable.
+For other Connections: Temporary

 This property specifies whether Listeners and Connections should prefer the use of temporary addresses when possible.
 This is generally used to prevent linking connections over time when a stable address is not needed.
 Possible values are: